-Children’s Health Scotland offers a generic Self-Management Service for children and young people with long-term health conditions.
+Children’s Health Scotland offers a Self-Management Service for children and young people with long-term health conditions.

 Two age specific programmes are available, one for children aged 10 to 12 and one for young people aged 13 to 17 years.
 Each programme consists of six workshops which focus on increasing mental and physical wellbeing.
 It also looks at how young people can manage stress, emotions, friendships, feelings, healthy eating, talking with parents/carers, teachers and health professionals.

 Information for upcoming programme can be downloaded from the links below: